The Boat: Outremer 51 Review

 Is she comfortable down below?

-The Outremer is very comfortable down below, but it's not going to win the award for spaciousness against a boat designed for the Charter market.
+The Outremer is very comfortable down below, but it's not going to win the award for spaciousness against a boat designed for the Charter market (Lagoon, Leopard, FP) or purely for comfort (Privilege).
 The hulls are intentionally skinny, because skinny is fast, but they're wide enough for queen size berths and plenty of closets.
 It's also quite visible that this boat is robustly built because there are tight bulkhead openings, which I view as a real plus.
-It scares me to see the large openings in the competitive boats as bulkheads are a key element of rigid boat design.
+It scares me to see the large openings in the competitive boats (Catana) as bulkheads are a key element of rigid boat design.
 I feel the Outremer has balanced comfort with build quality and speed quite well.

 How is the finish of the interior?